sachinsenal0x64/hifi/README.md

 > [!IMPORTANT]
 This project will be ported to be compatible with Subsonic.
-Once that’s done, you’ll be able to use any frontend client that supports the Subsonic API.
+Once that’s done, you’ll be able to use any client that supports the Subsonic API.
 I can’t provide an ETA right now, but all current issues will be resolved in the next update.
 The previous API will be deprecated, yet all its endpoints will continue to work with Subsonic.
 [API Docs](https://opensubsonic.netlify.app/docs).